wandi-techconsult/oraclesales/README.md

 ---

-# Executive Summary

-Oracle Cloud is misunderstood.
+# Oracle Cloud is misunderstood

 It is not trying to beat AWS at being AWS.